w0lfschild/macplugins/README.md

 To contribute your own package:

 - Fork this project
-- Add your compiled and zipped bundle to the bundles folder
+- Add your compiled and zipped plugin to the bundles folder
 - Edit packages_v2.plist to include your submission
 - Submit a pull request